evilqubit/elastic-intro/README.md

 To ask a question like

- - get a doc WHERE level = "super awesome". using the _match_ query we would write:
+ - Find WHERE level = "super awesome". using the _match_ query we would write:

 ```
 {